 HOW A LAWYER CAN HELP

 The degree of parental alienation can range from mild to severe, and as such, the ways in which a lawyer can help a client who has been the victim of parental alienation can vary.
 For instance, depending on the circumstances of one’s case, a lawyer has the option of filing a motion for contempt in a Pennsylvania court ordering the other parent to immediately stop the alienating behavior.
 Moreover, a lawyer can also seek a court order to have a child psychologically examined and treated for the disorder, especially if the effects on the child are moderate to severe.
 Lastly, when the circumstances warrant, a lawyer can also seek a modification of the couple’s current custody and visitation schedule to offset any damage and protect you and your child(ren)’s best interests.
 For more detailed information about the legal options potentially available in your case, it is critical that you contact an experienced Pennsylvania family law attorney for help.
 Parental alienation is nothing short of abusive, and you shouldn’t have to face this situation alone.
-Call Pennsylvania Family Law Attorney Larry Lefkowitz now to learn more about your legal rights and options.
+Call Or Text Pennsylvania Family Law Attorney Larry Lefkowitz now to learn more about your legal rights and options.

 LARRY LEFKOWITZ, ESQ.: OFFERING HIGHLY SOPHISTICATED LEGAL SERVICES AT A REASONABLE FLAT FEE

 If you are contemplating a divorce or are facing any type of family law related matter in Pennsylvania, contact me immediately.
 I offer a flat rate to simplify the billing process, and provide all my clients with fairness, compassion and respect.
 In essence, why worry about a mounting legal bill when you have more important things to be concerned about?
-Call me, attorney Larry Lefkowitz today, at (215) 750-9202 to learn more about how I can make a difference for you and your family.
+Call or text attorney Larry Lefkowitz today, at (215) 750-9202 to learn more about how I can make a difference for you and your family.